actions/toolkit/packages/github/README.md

 });
 ```

-## Webhook Payload Typescript Definitions
+## Webhook payload typescript definitions

-`@octokit/webhooks` provides complete typescript definitions for the payloads associated with each event.
-You can cast the provided payload to these types for more type information as needed.
+The npm module `@octokit/webhooks` provides type definitions for the response payloads.
+You can cast the payload to these types for better type information.

-To do this, first install the npm module `npm install --save @octokit/webhooks`
+First, install the npm module `npm install @octokit/webhooks`

 Then, assert the type based on the eventName
 ```ts